CODA (2021 film)

-CODA is a 2021 French-American independent coming-of-age comedy-drama film written and directed by Sian Heder.
-An English-language remake of the 2014 French-Belgian film La Famille Bélier, it stars Emilia Jones as Ruby Rossi, the titular child of deaf adults (CODA) and only hearing member of her family, a teenager who attempts to help her family's struggling fishing business while pursuing her own aspirations of being a singer.
+CODA is a 2021 coming-of-age comedy-drama film written and directed by Sian Heder.
+An English-language remake of the 2014 French-Belgian film La Famille Bélier, it stars Emilia Jones as Ruby Rossi, the child of deaf adults (CODA) and only hearing member of her family, who attempts to help her family's struggling fishing business while pursuing her aspirations to become a singer.

 The movie uses deaf actors to play the deaf characters, who, along with Jones, communicate using American Sign Language.
-Eugenio Derbez, Troy Kotsur, Ferdia Walsh-Peelo, Daniel Durant, and Marlee Matlin are featured in supporting roles.
+Eugenio Derbez, Troy Kotsur, Ferdia Walsh-Peelo, Daniel Durant (in his feature film debut), and Marlee Matlin are featured in supporting roles.
 An international co-production between the United States and France, with Philippe Rousselet of La Famille Bélier reprising his role as producer, it was filmed on location in Gloucester, Massachusetts, in the United States.

 CODA had its world premiere on January 28, 2021, at the 2021 Sundance Film Festival, where Apple acquired its distribution rights for a festival-record $25 million.
-The film was released in theaters and through the Apple TV+ streaming service on August 13, 2021.
-It received largely positive reviews from critics, although feedback from deaf viewers was polarized.
-It was named one of the top 10 films of 2021 by the American Film Institute.
-Praise was given towards Heder's screenplay and Kotsur's performance was given critical acclaim.
+The film was released through the Apple TV+ streaming service on August 13, 2021.
+It received largely positive reviews from critics, who praised Heder's screenplay and Kotsur's performance, although feedback from deaf viewers was polarized.
+It was named one of the top 10 films of 2021 by the American Film Institute and has since been cited as among the best films of the 2020s.